 Before being discharged, the baby will also have a compulsory check from a pediatrician.
 The results of this are duly recorded on the baby’s health record.

-Your health insurance in France will cover all expenses (100 percent) including compulsory prenatal tests, delivery, epidurals and screening for diseases of newborns from your sixth month of pregnancy up until the 12th day of your hospital stay.
+Your health insurance in France will cover all expenses (100%) including compulsory prenatal tests, delivery, epidurals and screening for diseases of newborns from your sixth month of pregnancy up until the 12th day of your hospital stay.
 However, hospital stays generally average around three days after giving birth in France.
 If you leave the hospital within five days of having a baby in France and recuperate at home, you will also be entitled to receive home visits from the midwife.

-Europan nationals who are French residents can also deliver their baby in their home country instead of giving birth in France.
-The government may cover the related expenses under the French health insurance system or the expectant parents' European Health Insurance Card (EHIC).
+European nationals who are French residents can also deliver their baby in their home country instead of giving birth in France.
+The government may cover the related expenses under the French health insurance system or the expectant parents’ European Health Insurance Card (EHIC).

-Postnatal care in France
+Home births in France

 Compulsory medical examinations of children are carried out at regular intervals.
-The first is within eight days of giving birth in France, another is held in the 9th or 10th month and finally during the 24th or 25th month.
+The first is within eight days of giving birth in France, another is held in the ninth or 10th month and finally during the 24th or 25th month.

 Mothers and children can also access mother and infant care (Protection Maternelle et Infantile, PMI) at local maternal and child health clinics (MCH) after giving birth in France.
 Staff there will provide postnatal checks, nutritional and health advice and can even administer vaccinations.
 This can be a valuable support, so ask your doctor or midwife about the benefits of mother and infant postnatal care.
 They will also be able to provide you with more detailed information on how to sign up for the service.